Boyshiva03/Boyshiva03/README.md

-- 👋 Hi, I’m @Boyshiva03
+- 👋 Hi, I’m shiva
-- 👀 I’m interested in ...
+- 👀 I’m interested in gaming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning terraform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on good people
-- 📫 How to reach me ...
+- 📫 How to reach me ... my phone

 <!---
 Boyshiva03/Boyshiva03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.